stuartellis/sve-personal-website/content/articles/modern-data-file-formats.md

 ## JSON

 [JSON](https://en.wikipedia.org/wiki/JSON) is a plain-text format for defining data objects.
 In most cases, you should use this format to transfer data between systems, especially if they must communicate with HTTP.
 JSON documents can be used for any kind of data.
+Since JSON is plain-text, data in this format can be stored either in files or in any modern database.

 You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
 Each schema is a JSON file, which means that they can be published in any Web site or stored in version control.
 Vendors publish the schemas for their products to the [public Schema Store](https://www.schemastore.org/).
 You can [write schemas yourself](https://json-schema.org/learn/getting-started-step-by-step), or generate them with tools.
 For example, [Pydantic](https://docs.pydantic.dev/) enables you to generate JSON Schemas for your Python data objects.